cyyeh/SimpleBlockchain/README.md

 2. Fire up additional terminals and have them write blocks to the first terminal
 3. The first terminal broadcasts updated blocks to the new terminals

+### Proof of Work Implementation

+1. Use Basic Blockchain as foundation
+2. Proof of Work Implementation

+### Proof of Stake Implementation